 Since the Court utilizes a preliminary order with instructions to be followed in advance of the hearing, all Motions for attorney's fees and/or costs shall attach a document detailing the time records and requested rate(s).
 The moving party shall request the time for the hearing with the Judicial Assistant via telephone or email.

 Landlord / Tenant Cases

-Evictions hearings are set and noticed by the court for Tuesdays of each week at 10:15 a.m.
-Evictions cases that are not resolved at that time will be scheduled for Final Hearings / Non-Jury Trial.
+Residential Eviction hearings are set and noticed by the court for Tuesdays of each week at 10:15 and 10:30 a.m.
+All hearings must be set by contacting the Court's Judicial Assistant.

 Small Claims Pre-Trials